francisconlm/mapps/README.md

 I'm trying to do an Rails Map Application.

+v0.6 - added images for places. some redesign of page.

 v0.5- added backoffice with rails_admin

 v0.4- added user control with Devise gem and some post management